SillyVoices/CatalogMainScript/README.md

 This is my second attempt at making an Catalog Heaven Admin script, the first one I made is made with AI so I do not understand the script is doing thus I remade it.
 This script is very much of an improvement now as you can now call "me" or "others" in the targetplayer argument.

-AmeChan is a reference from Ame-Chan from needy Streamer overload which is my persona!
+AmeChan is a reference from Ame-Chan from needy Streamer overload which is my persona! --Is to prevent it from excuting twice~!

+Platform kill and blind is buggy; may lead to crashes if the part is deleted by base forcefield before anything happend.